 At the airports in Dar es Salaam and Zanzibar there are well-organised taxi associations who have desks outside the arrivals terminals with a list of fares to various destinations.
 You should organise a taxi at these.

 The most popular place to hire a bike is on Zanzibar, and any hotel can organise this.
 Note though that bicycles are the old-fashioned and heavy type and cycling during the day can be hot.
 Additionally, watch out for motorists, as they generally have little respect for cyclists and expect them to get out of the way or leave the road when they pass.

-Either an international driving licence, or pay a small fee to have your own country licence endorsed in Tanzania by the police (the car hire company organises this).
-Third party insurance is mandatory and it’s recommended to take out the additional collision damage waiver.
+You either need an International Driving Permit, or can pay a small fee to have your own country licence endorsed in Tanzania by the police (the car hire company organises this).
+Third-party insurance is mandatory and it’s recommended to take out the additional collision damage waiver.
 A credit card is also needed.

 Trains get very crowded and theft can be a problem - keep compartment doors locked.
 There are three classes: first class is reasonably comfortable, with two- or four-berth compartments, washbasin, etc; second class in six-berth compartments is more basic; third is simple wooden seating.
 The dining-car service is adequate, but it’s always a good idea to take snacks and drinks as there are frequent delays and journeys may take a lot longer than scheduled.

 Azam Marine (www.azammarine.com), among other companies, runs comfortable, air-conditioned ferry services several times a day between Dar es Salaam and Zanzibar by hydrofoil (journey time - 90 minutes).
 Some of the services also continue on from Zanzibar to Pemba Island.
 You can obtain timetables and tickets at the booking offices at the main passenger port on Sokoine Drive adjacent to the jetty.
 Payment for ferry tickets is in US Dollars (cash) only.